How to Install a Stair Runner: A Step-by-Step Guide

 You will want to cut the end of your first runner off, leaving only about 2 inches for overlap.
 Cutting the factory edge off will help reduce bulk.

-Then keep stapling your second runner into place just as you did with your first runner.
+Keep stapling your second runner into place just as you did with your first runner.

-When you reach the treat of your bottom stair, pull the runner taut against the bottom riser with the bolster chisel and cut off the end of the runner leaving 2 extra inches.
+When you reach the tread of your bottom stair, pull the runner taut against the bottom riser with the bolster chisel and cut off the end of the runner, leaving 2 extra inches.
 Then fold under the extra 2 inches of runner and staple the double layer of your runner against the bottom of your riser.
-This gives you a nice finished look at the bottom of your stairs.

 Photos of the Finished Project